joangog/object-detection/README.md

-# A Review and Implementation of Object Detection Models and Optimizations for Real-time Medical Mask Detection during the COVID-19 Pandemic
+# Real-time Medical Mask Detection during the COVID-19 Pandemic
 *Note: if you find any problem while running the code, please open a new issue on github.
 It will be very much appreciated!*

 <br>